Reusing a company name after liquidation

 What is a ‘prohibited name’?

 A ‘prohibited name’ is one that a company in insolvent liquidation has been known by in the previous 12 months before the date of liquidation.
 It also includes any name similar enough to appear that there is a link with the company in liquidation.
+This applies to both registered names and trading names.

 Consequences of Using a ‘Prohibited Name’ after liquidation